-Hip dysplasia is a very common disease in dogs.
-This orthopedic condition occurs as a result of abnormal development of one or both hip joints, leading to instability and degeneration of the joints.
+Hip dysplasia is a very common health problem in dogs.
+This orthopedic condition is the result of abnormal development of one or both hip joints, leading to instability and degeneration of the joints.
 Hip dysplasia can affect one or both limbs and may range from mild to severe.

 What is Canine Hip Dysplasia?

-The hip joint includes a ball at the top of the rear leg bone (head of the femur) and a socket in the pelvis (acetabulum).
-When a dog has hip dysplasia, the connection of the ball and socket fits poorly.
-Typically, there is laxity (loose joint) and instability in the joint.
-Because of the abnormal connection, movement of the leg causes deformity of the joint.
+When a dog has hip dysplasia, the hip joint does not develop properly.
+The femoral head fits poorly in the acetabulum (or not at all) and there is laxity in the hip muscles.
+The joint is unstable, so the movement of the leg causes excess friction in the joint, leading to further deformity.
 Over time, the cartilage in the joint wears down.
-Scar tissue and abnormal bony growths (osteophytes) develop.
+The hip joint eventually develops osteoarthritis, including abnormal bony growths called osteophytes.
 The damage in the joint makes it gradually more difficult for the dog to move the leg without pain and restricted range of motion.

 Causes of Hip Dysplasia in Dogs

 Several factors may contribute to the development of canine hip dysplasia.
 The primary cause is heredity (inherited trait).
-Several dog breeds are predisposed to hip dysplasia, most of them large breed dogs.
+Several dog breeds are predisposed to hip dysplasia, most of which are large breed dogs.
 The following are just a few of the dog breeds prone to hip dysplasia:

-A contributing factor to the development of canine hip dysplasia is rapid growth due to dietary factors.
+A contributing factor to the development of canine hip dysplasia is rapid growth (often due to dietary factors).
 This is part of the reason many owners of large breeds choose specially formulated large breed puppy food.
 Ask your veterinarian if large breed food is right for your puppy.

 Although obesity does not cause hip dysplasia, it can significantly increase the symptoms.
-If your dog is predisposed to hip dysplasia or has been diagnosed, you should keep his weight under control in order to minimize symptoms.
+If your dog is predisposed to hip dysplasia or has been diagnosed, be sure to keep his weight under control in order to minimize symptoms.